How to get to the bus station?

 Bus station in Split is conveniently located between the railway station and the ferry port.
 This is mitigating circumstance for travelers who use combined transport during their journey.
 The terminal itself is nothing to write home about, as it’s just a bunch of platforms with buses coming and going, but it’s well organised and your best alternative to getting around the Croatian coast without a car.
 The Split Bus Terminal has an online timetable – check it before you go looking for a bus, then buy your ticket online.

 What if you are outside the center?
 No problem, most buses ride to Old Town so make sure you use one of them.
 In short, when you see the ferry port, just take a look at the other side of the road and there you'll find Split Bus Station.
 The traffic in Split works pretty well so there's no need to panic.

 Split bus terminal is one of the biggest in Croatia.
 This means it includes a great number of stations for upcoming buses and lines to other Croatian coastal areas.
 Since Split is the second largest city in the Republic of Croatia and according to the great number of domestic and foreign travelers it's smart to purchase your tickets on time.
 That's why we suggest you to visit Vollo and check out the available lines and buy your tickets!
 And yes, we work 24/7.

 Entering the bus terminal building, you’ll see a few ticket clerk windows.
 They all speak English.
 Not the windows, the clerks.
 The bus that takes you to the airport is on the first platform and arrives to the first platform as well.

 What can I find here?

-Vollo Tip Before buying your ticket for Zagreb, check if the line you are about to take goes via the highway and gets there in a few hours or takes the scenic, windy old road which takes 8 hours or more.
+Vollo tip: Before buying your ticket for Zagreb, the capital of Croatia, check if the line you are about to take goes via the highway and gets there in a few hours or takes the scenic, windy old road which takes 8 hours or more.
 If you’d like to see how it was in the old days, then by all means, pick the scenic route.